Shape-induced pairing of spheroidal squirmers: Acknowledgments

-\textit{Acknowledgments}.
 We gratefully acknowledge donors of the American Chemical Society Petroleum Research Fund for support of this research through Grant No. 60809-DNI9.
+This research was also sponsored by the Army Research Office and was accomplished under Grant Number W911NF-23-1-0190.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 The technical support and advanced computing resources from University of Hawaii Information Technology Services – Cyberinfrastructure, funded in part by the National Science Foundation CC* awards \#2201428 and \#2232862 are gratefully acknowledged.
 We also thank Rumen Georgiev for insightful discussions.